kchekuri26/hangman/README.md

-# HangmanStarter
+# Hangman
-Starter code for a Hangman game.
-The starter code simply reads the data in "phrases.txt" into a List of String.
+This is a Hangman game created using Java that can be run on a terminal.
+To play the game, run the main method of the Hangman3 class.